The looming crisis of an Electoral College tie

 Should such circumstances arise, the 20th Amendment establishes that Congress may choose an acting president, or create a rule by which they should be chosen automatically, until a president or vice present can be selected.
 In 1947, Congress presumed to take up this task, appending a process for filling a vacant presidency after an election to the new Presidential Succession Act, according to which the president pro-tempore of the Senate – typically the longest-serving member of the chamber – would fill the vacancy as ‘acting president’ until such a time as a president or vice president had been selected.
 In the absence of a president pro-tempore, the role would be taken by the speaker of the House of Representatives, and so on down the line of succession.
 The problem, then, seems to have been solved.

 Not quite.
-Further issue arises from the questionable constitutionality of the 1947 act, which, as the legal scholars Akhil and Vikram Amar have suggested, in their 1995 paper ‘Is the Presidential Succession Law Constitutional?’, members of the legislature may not meet the definition of an ‘officer’ and may, therefore, be ineligible to accede to the office of president under the constitution’s existing succession clause (Article II, Section 1).
+Further issue arises from the questionable constitutionality of the 1947 act.
+As the legal scholars Akhil and Vikram Amar have suggested, in their 1995 paper ‘Is the Presidential Succession Law Constitutional?’, members of the legislature may not meet the definition of an ‘officer’ and may, therefore, be ineligible to accede to the office of president under the constitution’s existing succession clause (Article II, Section 1).
 The president pro-tempore and speaker may likewise be ineligible for the line of succession under the ‘Incompatibility Clause’ (Article I, Section 2, Clause 2), which bars simultaneous service in the executive and legislative branches.

 Should this nightmare scenario arise, the selection of a president may be dragged out further by a legal challenge to the authority of the acting president, in which the Supreme Court could throw out part or all of the Succession Act.
 In the former case, the president pro-tempore and speaker might be excluded from the succession, in which case Secretary of State Anthony Blinken would become acting president, placing a figure in the office, potentially for four years, who had never received a single vote.